 On the International Space Station, wastewater is recycled and astronauts drink the clean fluid that emerges at the end of the process.
 It is a toilet-to-tap cycle.
-In Virginia, "used" water is re-introduced to the drinking water system typically only after the water has flowed down a river for some distance, or infiltrated/injected into groundwater in an Aquifer Storage and Recharge (ASR) process.
+In Virginia, "used" water is re-introduced to the drinking water system typically only after the water has flowed down a river for some distance, or has infiltrated or been injected into groundwater in an Aquifer Storage and Recharge (ASR) process.
 Most Virginians flush and forget, and are unaware that the the water fountain is providing recycled sewage.

 For an industrial user or golf course, re-use allows a company to purchase lower-cost water that still meets their requirements, rather than purchase more-expensive water treated to drinking water standards.
-Drinking water utilities lose customers when potable water is replaced by reclaimed water, but that source increases reliability of adequate water supplies in the utility's long range capacity to meet future demand as population grows.
+Drinking water utilities lose customers when potable water is replaced by reclaimed water, but eliminating some irrigation and industrial use can increase a utility's long range capacity to meet future demand as population grows.

 The first industrial water reuse project in Virginia was a pilot project by the Hampton Roads Sanitation District (HRSD), implemented in 2002 before the statewide regulations were changed.
 The HRSD York River Treatment Plant was located next to a oil refinery owned by Amoco near Yorktown.
 The wastewater treatment plant built a short pipeline underneath a creek and pumped 500,000 gallons a day of treated wastewater to the refinery for use in its operations.

 York Wastewater Treatment Plant in York County, site of first industrial re-use of wastewater in Virginia